hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 After importing, you should run `terraform plan`.
-Unless you have changed anything else in configuration that would be causing other attributes to change, the only difference should be the transition of [`keep_on_remove`](#keep_on_remove) of known disks from `true` to `false`.
-The operation only updates Terraform state when applied, and is safe to run when the virtual machine is running.
+Unless you have changed anything else in configuration that would be causing other attributes to change, the only difference should be configuration-only changes, usually comprising of:

+* The [`imported`](#imported) flag will transition from `true` to `false`.
+* [`keep_on_remove`](#keep_on_remove) of known disks will transition from `true` to `false`.
+* Configuration for the [`clone`](#clone) sub-resource block, if supplied, will be persisted to state.
+This initial persistence operation does not perform any cloning or customization actions, nor does it force a new resource.
+After the first apply operation, further changes to `clone` will force a new resource as per normal operation.

+~> **NOTE:** Further to the above, do not make any configuration changes to `clone` after importing or upgrading from a legacy version of the provider before doing an initial `terraform apply` as these changes will not correctly force a new resource, and your changes will have persisted to state, preventing further plans from correctly triggering a diff.

+These changes only update Terraform state when applied, hence it is safe to run when the virtual machine is running.
 If more settings are being modified, you may need to plan maintenance accordingly for any necessary re-configuration of the virtual machine.